yellowberryHN/redive/docs/guide.md

 `All Days of the Week` and change it until all the times on the page say `OFF`.
 Select `Apply Settings and Reboot`.
 This will not actually reboot the system, it will only close the game.

-**If you are setting up multiple versions, repeat these steps for each version.**
+**If you are setting up multiple versions, repeat these steps for each version you wish to include.**

 Follow the setup instructions for the [WACCA Launcher](launcher.md) and then return here.

 Finally, you need to configure the cab's display for this new setup.
 Close all the programs you have open, and then reopen NVIDIA Control Panel and navigate to `Display > Rotate display`.
-Disconnect your monitor from the GPU and connect the cab's DVI cable.
+Disconnect your monitor from the GPU and connect the cab's DVI cable if you unplugged it.
 Press <kbd>Alt</kbd>+<kbd>Spacebar</kbd>, press <kbd>M</kbd>, and click and drag the window to the part of the display you can see.
 Rotate the display to `Portrait (flipped)` and press Apply.

 Reboot the system and the game should now start automatically.
 Congratulations, you've now set up your cab!

-### TODO: Instructions for reassembling the cab
+## Part 5: Reassembly

+Reassembly of the cab is quite simple.
+Ensure the power is off, unplug all the cables from the ALLS, including the cable to the right of the subwoofer.

+Pull the subwoofer-ALLS assembly out of the cab, secure the new drive to the drive cage, the drive cage to the top frame, and put the lid of the ALLS back on (it's a little tricky, there's a lip on the left side that's not immediately obvious).

+Screw in all 7 screws from the lid, then slide the subwoofer-ALLS assembly back into the cab, making sure to line up the tab in the back, like before.
+Connect the subwoofer cable, and reconnect the ALLS cables, as done previously.

+Screw in the two subwoofer screws at the bottom of the subwoofer assembly.

+Optionally, you can put the cable ties back, for a cleaner look.
+You don't have to install them as they were before, you can just run the tie through the hole, and it should hold itself in well enough.

+Store the original drive somewhere safe, I personally keep mine in the bag that my manuals came in, but that's not an option for everyone.
+You could also store it in the coin drawer, if you don't plan on using coins in your cab.